cornell-netlab/avenir/synthesis/README.md

 ## Prerequisite software

-The following packaged are required to run these evaluations:
+The following packages are required to run these evaluations:
 - python2.7
 - python-tk (via `apt`)
 - matplotlib (via `pip`)